vancolbert/claet/README.md

 Github mirror of the game client [source code](http://jeu.landes-eternelles.com/~ale/downloads.html) for the French online roleplaying game [Landes Eternelles](http://www.landes-eternelles.com/).
+I have made minor changes for recent compilers and libraries.

 ## Building on Linux
 ```